SongHaoru-max/Refined-TPP_Chat_Platform/README.md

 ```
 **Why we use 8-Branch Architexture?**

-Unlike classical TPP based on melting-curve fitting such as TPP-TR, Refined-TPP adopts a non-parametric analysis strategy that does not require explicit melting-curve fitting.
-Instead, the method focuses on ΔRm-based stablity metrics, enabling robust comparision of protein stablity shifts between conditions without assuming a predefined thermodynamic model (such as 4PL-logistic in TPP-TR).
+Unlike classical TPP based on melting-curve fitting such as [TPP-TR](https://www.science.org/doi/10.1126/science.1255784) (Mikhail M. Savitski et al. *Science* **2014**, *346*, 1255784), **Refined-TPP adopts a non-parametric analysis strategy** that does not require explicit melting-curve fitting.
+Instead, the method focuses on **ΔRm-based** stablity metrics, enabling robust comparision of protein stablity shifts between conditions **without assuming a predefined thermodynamic model** (such as 4PL-logistic in TPP-TR).

 <div align="center">
   <img src="assets/RefinedTPP-Principle.png" alt="Principle of Refined-TPP" width="500">